AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-google-adwords-as-a-launchpoint-service-with-a-manager-account.md

 If you have multiple Google Adwords accounts, you can use a [Google AdWords Manager Account](https://www.google.com/adwords/manager-accounts/){target="_blank"} (formerly known as My Client Center) to integrate them with Marketo.

-Learn more about [Google’s offline conversion import feature](https://support.google.com/adwords/answer/2998031?hl=en){target="_blank"}.
+Learn more about [Google's offline conversion import feature](https://support.google.com/adwords/answer/2998031?hl=en){target="_blank"}.

 >[!AVAILABILITY]
 >
 >Not all customers have purchased this feature.
-Please contact your Customer Success Manager for details.
+Please contact the Adobe Account Team (your Account Manager) for details.

 >[!NOTE]
 >